-See also.
-Configure panel (DPM measurement configuration menu) on page 234
+Configure panel (DPM measurement configuration menu) on page 270

-The DDR measurements tab (Requires option SUP6-DBDDR3)
+The DDR measurements tab

-The DDR tab lists the double data rate (DDR) measurements that you can add to the Results bar.
+The DDR tab lists the optional double data rate (DDR) measurements that you can add to the Results bar.
 DDR measurements include amplitude and timing analysis.
-The DDR tab is shown only if you have purchased and installed the SUP6-DBDDR3 DDR Analysis option.

 To open the DDR Measurements tab and add a measurement to the Results bar: